charlottedawnwatson/data-analytics-portfolio/README.md

 # Data Analytics Portfolio

-This repository showcases a collection of data analytics projects built with **Python, PostgreSQL, and Tableau**.
+This repository showcases a collection of data analytics projects built with Python, PostgreSQL, and Tableau.
 Each project focuses on data cleaning, transformation, exploratory analysis, and visualisation using real-world datasets.

-The goal of this portfolio is to demonstrate practical analytical skills, clear project structure, and the ability to turn raw data into useful insights.
+The goal of this portfolio is to demonstrate practical analytical skills, clear project organisation, and the ability to turn raw data into meaningful insights.

-## Tech Stack
+## Skills

 * Python
 * Pandas